ecgu/ecgu.github.io/_posts/2026-01-06-rss-for-journals.md

 #### How to set up an RSS reader

 RSS is not an app, but a way of formatting data that can be displayed in different ways.
 This means you get to choose how to use RSS feeds in the "feed aggregator" or "content reader" of your choice, on whatever device or browser of your choice.
-My personal preference is [https://nodetics.com/feedbro/](FeedBro Reader for Firefox), which is free and can be easily accessed through Firefox on my laptop (you can use it on Chrome too).
+My personal preference is [FeedBro Reader for Firefox](https://nodetics.com/feedbro/), which is free and can be easily accessed through Firefox on my laptop (you can use it on Chrome too).
 It also comes with a plug-in that searches for RSS feeds on any site you're on, although it doesn't work too well for academic journal indexing sites.
 Other options include [NetNewsWire](https://netnewswire.com/) (iOS; free and [open-source](https://itsfoss.com/what-is-foss/)), [Feedly](https://feedly.com/) (web, Android, and iOS; requires an account and has some AI stuff), and [Inoreader](https://www.inoreader.com/) (Android and IOS; requires an account and has a free tier).
 Once you have one downloaded, you're ready to add feeds to it!

 #### How to add feeds to an RSS reader